Petco Park: Features and design

 Petco Park differentiates itself from many other Major League ballparks built in the same era by eschewing "retro-style" red brick and green seats.
-The stadium is clad in Indian sandstone and stucco; its exposed steel is painted white and the 40,209 fixed seats are dark blue.
-The design is meant to evoke the sandy color of San Diego cliffs and beaches, the blue of the ocean, and the white sails of boats on the nearby bay.
+The stadium is clad in Indian sandstone and stucco; its exposed steel is painted white and the 39,860 fixed seats are dark blue.
+The design is meant to evoke the sandy color of San Diego cliffs and beaches, the blue of the ocean, and the white sails of boats on the nearby San Diego Bay.

 Architects Populous (née HOK Sport) and Antoine Predock's design pulled restaurants, administrative offices and other amenities away from the seating bowl itself into other buildings surrounding the bowl.
 As a result, the ballpark's concourses are open not only to the playing field but also to the surrounding city.
 Unlike many outdoor ballparks, in which the batter faces northeast, at Petco the batter faces due north, and fans in the grandstands are treated to a view of San Diego Bay and the San Diego skyline beyond the left field seats, as well as a view of Balboa Park, which contains the San Diego Zoo, beyond center field.
 The San Diego Union-Tribune honored the ballpark in 2006 with an Orchid award for its design.

 Petco Park's official address is 19 Tony Gwynn Way, in honor of the eight-time National League batting champion who wore that uniform number during his major league career.
 A 10 ft statue of Gwynn was unveiled July 21, 2007, on the stadium grounds.
 On August 18, 2018, a statue of National League Saves Leader and longtime Padre Trevor Hoffman was unveiled along K Street behind the bullpen, facing Gwynn's statue.

-The Park at the Park, a grassy berm sloping above the outfield fence, is open during games, allowing fans to sit and watch games for $10.
-When no games are being played, the Park at the Park serves as a free local park for area residents.
+Gallagher Square, a grassy berm sloping above the outfield fence, is open during games, allowing fans to sit and watch games.
+When no games are being played, Gallagher Square serves as a free local park for area residents.
 An unusual feature Petco Park once had was that the home team bullpen was located behind the center field wall while the bullpen for the visiting team was in foul territory in right field.
 However, both bullpens were moved behind the center field wall after modifications to the ballpark were made prior to the start of the 2013 season.
-For the 2012 season, the Park at the Park area also plays host to a semi-permanent stage used by the Padres' new broadcaster, at the time known as Fox Sports San Diego, for pre-game and post-game programming.
+For the 2012 season, Gallagher Square also played host to a semi-permanent stage used by the Padres' new broadcaster, at the time known as Fox Sports San Diego, for pre-game and post-game programming.